mudipavan/Ex_7_-Calculator/README.md

  ```
 /*
 Program to create simple calculator using Android Studio.
-Developed by: YASHASWI MITTA
+Developed by: PAVAN MUDI
-RegisterNumber:  212221230062
+RegisterNumber:  212221230067
 */
 ```